 You can give cash on the night or make a transfer to the following bank account: BSB: 313140 / Account: 12113931

 Is it possible to participate online?

-We strongly encourage attendance in person to get the most out of your engagement, but for those whom physical attendence is a problem we also offer online participation via Zoom.
-See above for the link to join.
+We strongly encourage attendance in person to get the most out of your engagement, but for those whom physical attendance is a problem we also offer online participation via Zoom for the Dharma talk. https://us02web.zoom.us/j/86162705949

 Where to Find Us